What U.S. Employers Should Know About COVID-19 Testing – Part 1

-Under the EEOC, employers can only require their employees to take a COVID-19 test (diagnostic) that looks for actual infection.
+Under the EEOC, employers can only require their employees to take a COVID-19 test (diagnostic) that looks for an actual infection.
 In my mind, there are two employer use cases for this type of testing:

-- Ad Hoc Testing– As the name implies, this is “as-needed” testing for employees suspected of having the COVID-19 virus either based upon displayed symptoms or exposure.
+Ad Hoc Testing – As the name implies, this is “as-needed” testing for employees suspected of having the COVID-19 virus either based upon displayed symptoms or exposure.
 An employer (based on their policy) can compel a COVID-19 diagnostic test for one or more of their employees.
-As a best practice, the employer should remove the employee from the jobsite until the test is completed.
-If the person tests positive, they should quarantine and remain out of work until symptom free for at least 10 days.
+As a best practice, the employer should remove the employee from the job site until the test is completed.
+If the person tests positive, they should quarantine and remain out of work until symptom-free for at least 10 days.
 The person is eligible to return to work after this waiting period is completed.
 Based on the most recent CDC information, repeat testing for return to work is at the employer’s discretion.

-- Assurance Testing – Assurance testing is a form of surveillance testing, but instead of tracking at-risk groups, it tracks an entire workplace to make sure new cases are not happening.
+Assurance Testing – Assurance testing is a form of surveillance testing, but instead of tracking at-risk groups, it tracks an entire workplace to make sure new cases are not happening.
 It’s important to remember that before symptoms begin, people who are infected are “pre-symptomatic” and can infect others.
-There are also people who are asymptomatic (infected and experiencing or displaying no symptoms).
+Some people are asymptomatic (infected and experiencing or displaying no symptoms).
 This type of testing would help find those individuals that would not be detected when prioritizing testing to only those who are symptomatic.
 Many of the universities that have returned students to campuses have deployed assurance testing and conduct testing on students at least weekly (some schools test several times per week).
-As noted above, this type of testing should be done at minimum on a weekly basis, and it requires laboratory networks with enough throughput to post results within one day.
+As noted above, this type of testing should be done at a minimum on a weekly basis, and it requires laboratory networks with enough throughput to post results within one day.
 As with ad hoc testing, individuals who test positive should be removed from work until asymptomatic for at least 10 days.

 Learn more about HireRight’s COVID-19 Screening Solution, available for both ad hoc and assurance testing of your workforce.